 A woman whose waist measures 35+ inches, or a man whose waist measures 40+ inches, is likely to have excess visceral fat, which automatically increases their risk of developing these health problems.

 There can be many reasons for excess fat.
-Stress is an major one, since cortisol and adrenaline hormones fill the body with energy during periods of stress, and in the process fuel your appetite and cravings for fat-rich foods.
+Stress is a major one since cortisol and adrenaline hormones fill the body with energy during periods of stress and in the process fuel your appetite and cravings for fat-rich foods.
 As a result of feeding these cravings, fat deposition is often seen more in the belly, since it’s close to the liver and therefore readily available to convert into energy.

 Genetics can play a role in determining where you gain weight – generally speaking, we tend to inherit the same pattern of fat storage as our relatives.
 What’s more, as we age, our metabolism begins to slow, meaning it becomes easier to gain weight.
 When women reach the menopause, the decline in oestrogen can sometimes lead to excess belly fat where there wasn’t any before.